f3ath/marker/README.md

 ```

 ## Custom rendering rules
-The `Renderer()` constructor accepts an optional `rules` argument.
-This way you can provide your own
+The `Renderer()` constructor accepts optional arguments which can be used to alter its behavior.
-rendering rules.
-See `DefaultRules` for more details.

 ## Known issues
 - Reference links and images are not implemented yet.